 - knowledge and understanding of the nature and practice of scientific inquiry, and skills in applying the processes of Working Scientifically

 - scientific knowledge of and about phenomena within the natural world and the application of their understanding to new situations and events

 - appreciation of the development and dynamic nature of scientific knowledge, its influence in improving understanding of the natural world and the contribution of evidence-based decisions in informing societies’ use of science and technology.

-All students study Science throughout Years 7 to Year 10.
-The students study Science in a contextual manner that addresses all of the areas of science such as living world, chemical world, physical world and Earth and space, in a way that links them together.
+All students study Science throughout Stages 4 and 5.
+The students study Science in a contextual manner that addresses all of the areas of science such as the Living World, Chemical World, Physical World and Earth and Space.
 Within the Junior Science course, the students are guided through the processes of developing and designing investigations and communicating their results in a variety of ways.
 Their skills in manipulating equipment and working in teams are reinforced.